-Note 5 - Debt:
+NOTE 5--DEBT:

 On June 15, 1999, we entered into a credit agreement by and among the Company, a group of lenders and ABN AMRO Bank N.V. ("ABN AMRO") as administrative agent for the lender group.
 The credit agreement consists of two credit facilities: a \$60 million unsecured revolving credit facility ("Revolver"), and a \$220 million unsecured reducing term loan ("Term Loan").
-On June 15, 1999, the Company borrowed \$220 million under the Term Loan and approximately \$33 million under the Revolver.
+On October 2, 1999, the Company had borrowings of \$220 million under the Term Loan and had no borrowings outstanding under the Revolver.
 The credit facilities allow for borrowings at adjustable rates.
 Interest payments are due quarterly.
 The Revolver and Term Loan expire on June 30, 2002 at which time outstanding borrowings are payable in full.
 The Term Loan has mandatory redemptions of \$12.5 million per quarter beginning March 31, 2000 through September 30, 2001, increasing to \$25 million per quarter for the two quarters ending December 31, 2001 and March 31, 2002, with the remaining balance due at maturity.
 We, in accordance with the credit agreement, must comply with certain financial covenants related to profitability, tangible net worth, working capital, and debt leverage.
-At July 3, 1999, we were in compliance with these covenants.
+At October 2, 1999, we were in compliance with these covenants.
 Both the Revolver and the Term Loan may be prepaid in part or in full without penalty.
+(See Recent Developments in Management's Discussion and Analysis, following).